Fish Prasadam

-Fish Prasadam is organized by Bathini family, has been held every year for over a century on the auspicious day of 'Mrigasira Karthi' marking the onset of the monsoon according to the Hindu calendar.The ritual involves the administration of a live murrel fish stuffed with a secret herbal paste, believed by many to be a traditional remedy for asthma and respiratory ailments.
-The Bathini family which has been distributing the fish prasadam for over 177 years.
+Fish Prasadam is traditional remedy administered by the Bathini family of Hyderabad.
+Administration of this remedy happens at an event organized by the Bathini family, which has been held every year since 1845 on the auspicious day of Mrigasira Karthi, which marks the onset of the monsoon according to the Hindu calendar.
+The ritual involves the administration of a live murrel fish stuffed with a secret herbal paste, believed by many to be a traditional remedy for asthma and respiratory ailments.